We step out onto the coastal path. On the other side of Swanage, after breakfast, with vague plans of heading as far west as we can go.

 “12, 13 miles.
 Should take you a good six hours… ”

 I asked these Dorset old timers if they’d ever walked it.
-Strangely no one had seemed to.
+Strangely no one had.

 We walk on, the sea on one side, billowing green eiderdown fields and plumped-pillow hills on the other.
 It’s hot, with blue skies and just a few Ambrosia cream clouds in the sky, and the cricket on our portable radio.
 A perfect English scene.